insprintorob/vuejs-whats-for-lunch/README.md

 Prerequisites
 ----
-The latest versions of node and npm
+The latest versions of node and npm.
 To build and run this project you will need vue-cli, vue-template-compiler, typescript, @vue/cli-service, @vue/cli-plugin-unit-jest, @vue/cli-plugin-typescript installed globally

 Install them all in one go:
 ```